 The final layer of the research onion is techniques and procedures.
 This is the section where you should make explicit exactly how and why you are undertaking the research.

 This can be referring to primary data (data collected first-hand for the research project), or secondary data (data that was collected by somebody else and subsequently published).

 You will need to make your research design clear, with valid justifications for each stage.
 This provides a framework which includes the considerations that led to the appropriate methodology being adopted, the way in which the respondents were selected, and how the data will be analysed.

 You will also cover research samples in this inner layer of the research onion.
 A sample is a representative segment of a larger population.
 In this instance it is referring to the people who participated in your study.
-You will need to explain who was selected and why, supported by sampling theory, more about that in this post- ‘How to select an appropriate sample for your research project’.
+You will need to explain who was selected and why, supported by sampling theory, which you will find in most research methods textbooks.
 The reader will also want to know about your sample size.